First, For QSL'ers:

-Here I am, all dressed up and ready to fly.
-In addition to Amateur Radio, I also loved to fly, both as a Private Pilot and Hang Gliding.
-Powered flying just got too plum expensive and I can't carry the glider to launch any more!
 I have been involved in volunteer emergency communications, both in Amateur Radio, Emergency Medical Services, and other agencies.
-(Photo from July 2004.
-I should look so good today!).
-An employment-related injury has pretty-much grounded me, these days.
+The employment-related injury has pretty much grounded me, these days.
 If not from the damage done to my back and neck, from the medications I am taking.
 Thank the universe for Amateur Radio!

 I have been married to the former Amy McElroy of Trumann, AR since December of 1990.
 She is W5AMY.

-Unfortunately, Taelor Paige succumbed to birth defects only six days shy of her sixth birthday on 16 May 1999.
+Unfortunately, Taelor Paige succumbed to birth defects only six days shy of her sixth birthday.
 She went to sleep and never woke up.
 She was, and still is, the light of my life, and the strength and love she showed in her short tenture on this planet gave me a strength to live my life anew.

 Daddy loves and misses you, Taelor Paige!

 After I left the Marines in 1992, I became a Nurse.
-My prefered discipline was Emergency and Trauma Nursing as I was also (then) a Paramedic.
-I was certified in Advanced Cardiac Life Support, Pediatric Advanced Life Support, was a Basic Life Support Instructor, and completed Emergency Medical Services for Children (EMS-C) I am a former EMT-Paramedic.
+My prefered discipline was Emergency and Shock/Trauma Nursing as I was also (then) a Paramedic.
+I was certified in Advanced Cardiac Life Support, Pediatric Advanced Life Support, was a Basic Life Support Instructor, and completed Emergency Medical Services for Children (EMS-C).
 I was forced into medical retirement after an unexpected shock bounced me off a wall and dropped me to the floor.
 My spine now looks like a set of Lego blocks that got smashed with a hammer.
 I'm entirely too young to feel this old!
 Amazing what a little voltage and gravity can do to ya!

 I continued to serve my State and Country as a Master Sergeant in the Tennessee State Guard where I served as the Non-Commissioned Officer in Charge of the Communications Section of the 4th Tennessee Regiment.
 I am currently inactive due to the aforementioned injury.

-As of July 2011, I am no longer a member of Civil Air Patrol.
-Although I had been a member, off and on, since 1969.
+As of July 2011, I am no longer a member of Civil Air Patrol even though I had been a member, off and on, since 1969.
 I got tired of seeing tens-of-millions (Yes, I said millions) of our tax dollars being 'invested' into programs that were poorly planned, irresponsibly managed, and wholly incapable of meeting their stated operational purpose.
-If you're considering membership in the Civil Air Patrol, especially because of its communication program, please e-mail me first.
+If you're considering membership in the Civil Air Patrol, especially because of its "communication program", please e-mail me first.
 I might save you a lot of money, time and frustration!

 On a different note, I have completed my first SciFi action novel!
-It's inspired by the "re-imagined" TV series 'Battlestar Galactica', however it has nothing to do with that story-line.
+It was inspired by the "re-imagined" TV series 'Battlestar Galactica', however it has nothing to do with that story-line.
 It is titled "Shadows of Futures Past".

-I have also written a short story, also based on the same series, called "Ashes On The Face of the Sun" that ties the end of the "re-imagined" series to "near-future" Earth.
-You can read it (for free!) at www.fanfiction.net, at least until I find a commercial publisher!
+I have also written a novella, also based on the same series, called "Ashes On The Face of the Sun" that ties the end of the "re-imagined" series to "near-future" Earth.
+You can read them (for free!) at www.fanfiction.net, at least until I find a commercial publisher!
 In the serarch block just select "author" and type in "Steven Robeson" and it will lead you to my stories.

 On 25 February 1999, my friend, mentor, and just coincidentally my Father, died at home.
-Although not a Ham himself until later in life, (KA8MPB, N8DOS) he encouraged me as I entered Amateur Radio as a teenager.
+Although not an Amateur himself until later in life, (KA8MPB, N8DOS) he encouraged me as I entered Amateur Radio as a teenager.
 A Signalman in the Navy during the Korean conflict, it was my Dad that taught me the Morse Code.
 He got his Novice, then General, years later, in order to "follow" me around the world.
-He was a Korean War combat veteran (USN) and later served with the United States Army Reserve (TAR) as a recruiter in Ohio.
+He was a Korean War combat veteran (USN) and later served with the United States Army Reserve (TAR) as a Sergeant First Class while recruiting in Ohio.

 My father was never a rich man, but he loved this Country and he was as proud as any Veteran could be of his service.
 Even near the end of his life, he'd go out of his way to shake the hand of a fellow Veteran.